how to make a calculator¶

 AttributeError: module 'src.calculator' has no attribute 'add'

-the return statement of the last 3 functions matched their names, I use that for the new one
+the return statement of the last 3 functions matched their names, I do the same thing for the new one

-and all tests are passing with no random failures.
+and all the tests are passing with no random failures.
 Lovely!
+I am a Programmer!

 review¶

-I wrote the following tests for a program that performs the arithmetic operations
+I wrote the following tests for a program that can add, subtract, multiply and divide

 I also ran into the following Exceptions